-- Your academic strengths, attainment and interests - Your career, employment or further education ambitions - Advice and opinions of your parents, the Head of Department and your subject teachers who can all help you.
+- Your academic strengths, attainment and interests - Your career, employment or further education ambitions - Advice and opinions of your parents/carers, the Heads of Department and your subject teachers who can all help you.
 Tell them about your ideas and listen to theirs.